The 2017 Lucas Oil NHRA Nationals is here!

 The NHRA features the world’s best drag racers, the fastest cars, the most insane race fans and an experience like no other.

 At center stage is four days of ground-pounding, lightning-fast, blow-your-mind drag racing.
 Every household name in drag racing competes at the NHRA Nationals on BIR’s world-renown track – the fastest drag strip in the country.
-Names like John Force, Tony Schumacher, Larry Dixon, Ron Capps, Antron Brown, Brandon Bernstein, Cruz and Tony Pedregon, and Minnesotans Greg Anderson and Jason Line push themselves and their cars to the limits as they compete for a world championship in the Mello Yello Drag Racing Series.
-And this year’s race features the return of Pro Stock Motorcycle, always a fan favorite at BIR!
+BIR took all four speed and ET national records for Top Fuel in 2015, and Matt Hagan set the world record in Funny Car last year!
+Names like John Force, Tony Schumacher, Ron Capps, Antron Brown, and Minnesotans Greg Anderson and Jason Line push themselves and their cars to the limits as they compete for a world championship in the Mello Yello Drag Racing Series.
+This year’s race again features Pro Stock Motorcycle again – always a fan favorite at BIR!

 There’s just as much to see off the track.
 Every ticket comes with a pit pass, so fans can watch teams tear down their race cars and rebuild them between races.
 You can stand within feet of the crews as they crank up the car, sending the smell and burn of nitro fuel into the crowd.
 You can’t get that anywhere else.
 Bring a pen and paper because drivers are readily available for autographs.